TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 ## Network Options

-{{% tts %}} Identity Server supports LoRaWAN Backend Interfaces, so it is possible to obtain an end device's NetID, Tenant ID and Network Server address with the use of a vendor-specific extension.
+{{% tts %}} Identity Server supports LoRaWAN® Backend Interfaces, so it is possible to obtain an end device's NetID, Tenant ID and Network Server address with the use of a vendor-specific extension.

 - `is.network.net-id`: The NetID of the network.
 When running a Network Server, this needs to be the same value as `ns.net-id`.
 - `is.network.tenant-id`: The Tenant ID in the host NetID.
 Leave blank if the used NetID is dedicated for this Identity Server.